Looking for details of a Product Manager’s Job Description?

 Certification and/or Training for Product Managers

-For Product Managers, it is hard to name a specific Bachelor’s Degree due to the variety of background they come from – and that is good news!
-If you are an engineer or studied business in college, you’ll find a PM role that suits your skils and capabilities.
+For Product Managers, it is hard to name a specific Bachelor’s Degree due to the variety of backgrounds they come from – and that is good news!
+If you are an engineer or studied business in college, you’ll find a PM role that suits your skills and capabilities.
 It is also important to note that nearly half of the product managers in US have a Master’s or Doctorate degrees.

 If you want to get a certification showing your product management skills, we recommend you to check out the following programs:

 Certified Product Manager Program by AIPMM (The Association of International Product Marketing and Management)

 The average salary of a PM will depend on the business sector, experience and education level (degrees you have) of the PM.

 Many outlets report different average salaries for Product Managers, but the median PM salary according to top research-based institutions is 80K USD.
 Here is a breakdown of average salaries based on various factors (base compensation, 2022):

 - Entry level PM Salary: 60K – 80K USD

 - Experienced PM Salary: 80K – 120K